coder/docs/setup/installation.md

    [PostgreSQL server configuration file](https://www.postgresql.org/docs/current/config-setting.html).

 1. [Enable dev URL usage](../admin/devurls.md).
-Dev URLs allow users to access the web servers running in your environment.
+Dev URLs allow users to access the web servers running in your workspace.
 To enable, provide a wildcard domain and its DNS certificate and update your helm chart accordingly.
 This step is **optional** but recommended.